hvasbath/beat/docs/anaconda_installation.rst

 Download and install several required packages::

-  conda install -n beat libgfortran openblas theano pygpu openmpi pandas=0.24.2 numpy=1.17.1 openmpi
+  conda install -n beat libgfortran openblas theano pygpu openmpi pandas numpy openmpi

 Configure theano to find your libraries by creating a file ".theanorc" in your home directory containing::